TokenMarketNet/ethereum-tokens/KYC.rst

 * Handle incorporation edge cases like acquisitions, mergers and bankrupts

-* Pay dividends only to good know owners - anti money laundering (AML)
+* Pay dividends only to good know owners and follow anti money laundering (AML) regulations

 Rules
 =====

 KYC vendors are trusted.
 Any partner can freeze or clear any address.

+Token smart contracts can implement a logic that allows certain actions like dividend claims rejected before know your customer process is complete.

 Partner requirements
 ====================